Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/_index.md

 ## Viewing real-time and aggregated analytics

-The **Analytics** tab displays real-time analytics, such as the number of active users, the number of installs, the number of sessions, and the number of events.
+The **Analytics** view displays real-time analytics, such as the number of active users, the number of installs, the number of sessions, and the number of events.

 You can also view custom events captured by your application using the Titanium.Analytics object, or the performance APIs provided by the Platform Services SDK for [iOS](https://docs.axway.com/bundle/Amplify_Appcelerator_Services_allOS_en/page/aps_analytics_for_ios.html) or [Android](https://docs.axway.com/bundle/Amplify_Appcelerator_Services_allOS_en/page/aps_analytics_for_android.html).